Testing Equipment & Control/Monitor Software

 Our electronic loads collection also includes ten Array units (seven Array 3711A and three Array 3710A) and two Fast Auto FA-828ATE.

-The rest of our equipment consists of a Picotech TC-08 thermocouple data logger, two Fluke multimeters (models 289 and 175), a Keysight U1273AX multimeter, a Keithley 2015 THD 6.5 digit bench DMM, and a lab grade N4L PPA1530 3-phase power analyzer, featuring 0.05% basic accuracy.
-For back-up purposes we have a Yokogawa WT210 power analyzer and a GW Instek GPM-8212.
+The rest of our equipment consists of three Picotech TC-08 thermocouple data loggers, two Fluke multimeters (models 289 and 175), a Keysight U1273AX multimeter, a Keithley 2015 THD 6.5 digit bench DMM, and three lab-grade N4L PPA1530 3-phase power analyzers, featuring 0.05% basic accuracy.
+For back-up purposes, we have a Yokogawa WT210 power analyzer and a GW Instek GPM-8212.
 Finally, we also have a highly accurate N4L PPA5530 3-phase power analyzer with 0.01% basic accuracy.

-The noise measurements are conducted with a Class 1 Bruel & Kjaer 2250-L G4 Sound Analyzer, equipped with a type 4955-A low-noise and free-field microphone, which can measure down to 5 dB(A) (we also have a type 4189 microphone that features a 16.6-140 dBA-weighted dynamic range.
-The sound analyzer is installed into a hemi-anechoic chamber which allows for lower than 17 dB(A) ambient noise.
-A Bruel & Kjaer Type 4231 is used before every noise measurement, to calibrate the sound analyzer.
+The noise measurements are conducted with a Class 1 Bruel & Kjaer 2270 G4 Sound Analyzer, equipped with a type 4955-A low-noise and free-field microphone, which can measure down to 5 dB(A) (we also have a type 4189 microphone that features a 16.6-140 dBA-weighted dynamic range).
+The sound analyzer is installed into a hemi-anechoic chamber, which allows for lower than 6 dB(A) ambient noise.
+A Bruel & Kjaer Type 4231 is used before every noise measurement to calibrate the sound analyzer.
 Finally, we also have a Class 1 Bruel & Kjaer 2250-L G4 Sound Analyzer at our disposal.

 We conduct all of our tests at above 30 °C ambient to simulate the environment seen inside a typical system more accurately.
-For this purpose we use a custom made chamber, equipped with heating elements which are controlled through software and are able to set automatically the desired temperature inside the chamber.
+For this purpose, we use a custom made chamber, equipped with heating elements that are controlled through software and are able to set the desired temperature automatically inside the chamber.